 Networking isn’t just about finding a job.
 Strategic and effective networking can help you gain insights about yourself, and can be a source of support and strength as you navigate the peaks and valleys of a job search.
-Building meaningful relationships during a global pandemic, however, is hard.
-Here are four ways to make it easier.
+Building relationships while so many of us are working, learning, or searching remotely, however, is hard.
+Here are four virtual networking tips to make it easier.

 Take time for introspection